 The Haven Wolverhampton presents a new Level 4 qualification to help you support Domestic Abuse victims and survivors who have been assessed as high-risk of harm or homicide.
-This qualification is accredited by the Open College Network West Midlands.
+This qualification is accredited by AIM Qualifications and Assessment Group.

 High-Risk Domestic Abuse Victims & Survivors

-The Supporting High-Risk Domestic Abuse Victims & Survivors Level 4 Award: This is a new regulated qualification that has been developed in partnership with The Haven Wolverhampton and the Open College Network West Midlands.
+The Supporting High-Risk Domestic Abuse Victims & Survivors Level 4 Award: This is a new regulated qualification that has been developed in partnership with The Haven Wolverhampton and AIM Qualifications and Assessment Group.

 Brief Overview